Foundations

 Ovulatory phase: stay flexible

-That is why a flexible 13 to 15 hour window usually works better than forcing a strict 16:8.
-Hydration matters here too.
-If you are training hard or sweating more, do not use fasting as a reason to underfuel.
+Ovulation is often a strong phase, but not one for rigid scheduling.
+You may feel social, train hard, or notice your appetite swing from one day to the next, so a flexible 13 to 15 hour window usually works better than forcing a strict 16:8.
+Hydration matters here too: if you are training hard or sweating more, do not use fasting as a reason to underfuel.
+See fasting during ovulation for the detail on this phase.

 Luteal phase: shorten the window before it starts fighting back